debops/debops/docs/ansible/roles/debops.postgresql/defaults-detailed.rst

 ``password``
   Optional.
 Specify password for a given PostgreSQL role.
 If not set, a random password will be generated and stored in :file:`secret/` directory.
-See debops.secret_ role for more details.
+See :ref:`debops.secret` role for more details.

 ``encrypted``
   Optional, bool.
 Specify if a given password is already encrypted or not.